How to Extract Followers from Any Twitter Account for Lead Gen

 Mistake 6: Not Tracking Results

-Without tracking, you can't optimize.
+Without tracking, you cannot optimize.
 Know which source accounts provide the highest-quality leads and double down on those.

 From Extraction to Outreach: The Complete Workflow